Emergency Senior Services

 Program Accomplishments

-The Emergency Senior Services grant serves as a stabilization mechanism to assist seniors having limited resources to handle unexpected expenses and emergencies, as well as providing necessary gap-filling support to help seniors continue to reside in their homes and community-based settings.
-These funds exist to assist seniors who have exhausted all other resources and have limited income and assets to address these needs.
-Funds are not meant to be utilized on an ongoing basis to provide support to participants or as a one-time yearly charitable gift.
-Examples of appropriate utilization scenarios include unexpected illness and health-related expenses, home repairs, maintenance, and modifications; as well as other unforeseen and necessary gap-filling expenses (i.e. – non-covered medical and dental expenses, real estate assessments, etc.).
+The ESS grant serves as a stabilization mechanism to assist seniors having limited resources to handle unexpected expenses and emergencies, as well as providing necessary gap-filling support to help prevent homelessness and enable seniors to continue to reside in their home and community-based settings.
+These funds are being appropriated to assist seniors who have exhausted all other resources and have limited income and assets to address these needs.
+Funds are meant to provide short-term assistance and are not meant to be utilized on an ongoing basis to provide support to participants or as a one-time yearly charitable gift.
+Examples of appropriate utilization scenarios include unexpected illness and health-related expenses, home repairs, maintenance, and modifications; as well as other unforeseen and necessary gap-filling expenses (i.e., non-covered medical and dental expenses, real estate assessments).

 Regulations, Guidelines, and Literature